List of people who have gone over Niagara Falls: History

-A number of people have gained notability by their stunts, both successful and fatal.
+A number of people have gained notoriety from their stunts, both successful and fatal.
 The first documented survival of a trip over Niagara Falls was that of school teacher Annie Edson Taylor in 1901.
 Taylor went over the falls in an oak barrel as part of a stunt in an attempt to bring her financial security.
 Other daredevil attempts have been made by Bobby Leach, Charles Stephens, Jean Lussier, Karel Soucek, and Steve Trotter.
 In 1903, baseball Hall of Famer Ed Delahanty died after accidentally going over the falls while intoxicated.
 Following the death of daredevil William "Red" Hill, Jr. in 1951, Ontario Premier Leslie Frost issued an order to the Niagara Parks Commission to arrest anyone found to be performing stunts at the falls.
 Both Canadian and American authorities began to issue fines for daredevils at the falls; as of 2011, the fines are $10,000 CAD (approximately $7,700 USD) in Canada, or $25,000 USD (approximately $32,800 CAD) in the United States.

 When the American Falls was temporarily diverted in 1969, two bodies were found; the identities were not disclosed.
 There have been no recorded cases of people surviving the trip over the American Falls.

 Statistics

-An estimated 5,000 bodies were found at the foot of the falls between 1850 and 2011.
-On average, between 20 and 30 people die going over the falls each year.
+Between 1958 and 1967, an average of 7.1 people per year went over the falls.
+From 1978 to 1988, the average was 12.8 per year.
+Other reports suggest an annual average between 20 and 30.
+By 1900, approximately 1,000 people were believed to have gone over the falls in acts of suicide.
+In 2011, it was reported that 5,000 bodies had been recovered from the foot of the falls since 1850.

 The majority of deaths are suicides, and most take place from the Canadian Horseshoe Falls.
 Many of these suicides are not publicized by officials.

-Mortality rate for the daredevil attempts over the falls is approximately 25%.
+Of the daredevil attempts, the survival rate is approximately 75%.